sounddrill31/Heimdall/README.md

 ## Supported Platforms

-Heimdall should work on AMD64/x86-64 (64-bit) or x86 (32-bit)
-computers running GNU/Linux, macOS or Windows.

-However, several third-parties have reported success running Heimdall on ARM chipsets (in particular Raspberry Pi), as well as additional operating systems such as FreeBSD.
+Heimdall should work on most Linux systems, and perhaps even on OSX and Windows, though the latter two are not tested by the current maintainer.

 ## How does Heimdall work?